 Pennsylvania still retains third place for “Toughest on Truck Inspections and Law Enforcement.”
 A distinction it shares with Maryland this year.
 The strangest change is our truck stops.
 They went from third best to a tie with California and New York for third worst.
 Now that’s some swing!

-Today was the latest of the Pennsylvania Turnpike Commission’s “Community Day on the Expressway” events.
-This is the third one which I have attended.
+Today was the latest of the Pennsylvania Turnpike Commission’s “Community Day on the Expressway” events, and this is the third one which I have attended.
 However, this is the first one I went to for a section of roadway which I was also at its groundbreaking ceremony.

 The festivities took place just outside of Uniontown on the newest section of the Mon-Fayette Expressway.
 It will open to traffic on October 23.
-These are nice events that the PTC holds prior to opening a new section of roadway.
-They give the public to chance to preview the new roadway.
+These are nice events that the PTC holds prior to opening a new section of roadway, plus they give the public the chance to preview the new roadway.